Discharge Coefficient Vs Loss Coefficient

 The Relationship Between Cd and K

 Although distinct, Cd and K are related.
-For instance, in an orifice meter, the pressure drop (and thus the head loss) is directly related to the flow rate.
-A higher Cd implies a higher flow rate for a given pressure drop, indicating a lower head loss and consequently a lower K value (for the orifice itself).
-However, this relationship is not always straightforward and depends on the specific geometry and flow conditions.
+Worth adding: a higher Cd implies a higher flow rate for a given pressure drop, indicating a lower head loss and consequently a lower K value (for the orifice itself).
+Even so, this relationship is not always straightforward and depends on the specific geometry and flow conditions.
+This leads to for instance, in an orifice meter, the pressure drop (and thus the head loss) is directly related to the flow rate.
 Direct conversion formulas between Cd and K are not universally applicable.

 FAQ